vmukund100/dsnd_vm/README.md

 For this project, I am looking at the Seattle and boston AirBnB dataset from Kaggle found [here](https://www.kaggle.com/airbnb/seattle/notebooks?datasetId=393&sortBy=dateRun). and [here](https://www.kaggle.com/airbnb/boston).

 A few questions such as explained below are examined:

-1A.
-Most number of  different property types in Seattle 1B.
-Availability across different neighbourhoods
-1C.
-Price depending on property types
-2A.
-Average pricing across different neighbourhoods 2B.
-Booking price acros different months in year 2016-2017
+1. what are different property types availabls in Boston and Seattle?
+How are availability distribution of most popular property type in each city?

+2. How is the pricing distribtuions according to neighbourhoods and property types? what are the pricing movements over the time period available in the data sets?

 3. A few key factors affect the price of rental places in Seattle.
-We use machine learning model specifically XGBoost regressor to lok at most important features affecting the price.
+We use machine learning model specifically XGBoost regressor to look into most important features affecting the price.

 A minor digression is made by including two feature such as a list of amenities and methods used to verify host cedentials in the dataset.
-This invovles columns of lists/dictionary with elemtns in quotes.
+This involves columns of lists/dictionary with elemtns in quotes.
 However, it was found that these features does not affect the price significantly.

 ## File Descriptions <a name="files"></a>